RSE-Midlands/rse-midlands.github.io/content/docs/event-7th-march-2024.md

 ---
+title: |
-title: 2024 Annual Conference - 7th March, University of Warwick, Coventry.
+  2024 Annual Conference -
+  7th March, University of Warwick, Coventry
 description: Details of the 2024 meeting of the RSE Midlands group
 date:
 authorbox: false